Boeing (BA)

 We remain cautious of Boeing until it generates consistent free cash flow or any of its announced financing plans materialize on its balance sheet.

-We were impressed by how significantly Boeing blew past analysts’ EBITDA and EPS expectations this quarter, signaling improved profitability.
-On the other hand, its revenue slightly missed.
-Still production of the company's signature 737 planes remains on schedule.
-Overall, we think this was a solid quarter with some key areas of upside amidst low expectations.
-The stock traded up 3.5% to $168.08 immediately following the results.
+We were impressed by how significantly Boeing blew past analysts’ revenue expectations this quarter.
+On the other hand, its EBITDA missed and its EPS fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock remained flat at $221.43 immediately following the results.

 12. Is Now The Time To Buy Boeing?

-Boeing doesn’t pass our quality test.
-First off, its revenue growth was weak over the last five years.
+We see the value of companies helping their customers, but in the case of Boeing, we’re out.
+To kick things off, its revenue growth was uninspiring over the last five years.
 And while its rising cash profitability gives it more optionality, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Boeing’s EV-to-EBITDA ratio based on the next 12 months is 33x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.
+Boeing’s P/E ratio based on the next 12 months is 292.4x.
+At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.